Plan the conversation carefully.

 Questions readers ask

-When is Practice Secure Communication more than a script issue when the hard part is secure communication?
+When is How to State Needs, Wants, and Feelings Clearly more than a script issue when the hard part is how to state needs, wants, and feelings clearly?

-a attachment situation where secure communication needs one honest next move, not a verdict on the whole relationship.
-The first step is to name the secure communication part in plain language, choose one action you can control, and pause if fear, pressure, or retaliation changes the situation.
+a attachment situation where how to state needs, wants, and feelings clearly needs one honest next move, not a verdict on the whole relationship.
+The first step is to name the how to state needs, wants, and feelings clearly part in plain language, choose one action you can control, and pause if fear, pressure, or retaliation changes the situation.

 For secure communication, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.

 Use attachment language as reflection, not as a label to diagnose yourself or another person.
-On this page, that means treating secure communication as a planning cue rather than proof about the whole relationship.
+On this page, that means treating how to state needs, wants, and feelings clearly as a planning cue rather than proof about the whole relationship.

 Stop if the situation involves fear, threats, monitoring, violence, stalking, legal pressure, self-harm threats, or any risk that makes a direct conversation unsafe.